COMMAND SCHOOL - How To Create The Defended Enterprise

 - Plans and Procedures.
 Response plans and codified procedures are vital to the security of an enterprise, but we must also understand their limitations.

 - Command and Control.
-Leaders and managers must understand and apply proven principles of command and control adapted to the unique circumstances of a Defended Enterprise in domestic, peacetime environment.
+Leaders and managers must understand and apply proven principles of command and control adapted to the unique circumstances of a Defended Enterprise in a domestic, peacetime environment.

 - Decision Making and Problem-Solving in Crisis.
 Between the onset of a violent incident and effective intervention by first responders, a Defended Enterprise must rely upon rapid and effective decentralized decision making by security operators, leaders, and managers.